Divorce is one of the most challenging experiences a person can go through.

 A: Years ago, you had to have a “reason” or grounds to obtain a divorce.
 For example, if your spouse cheated or abandoned you, these would be considered grounds for divorce.
-Now, Missouri is a no-fault divorce state, meaning that neither party has to take “blame” for the dissolution of the marriage.
+Now, Missouri is a no-fault divorce state, meaning neither party has to take “blame” for the dissolution of the marriage.
 A divorce is usually filed with “irreconcilable differences.”

 A: Many people think they can go through DIY divorces, especially if they have an uncontested divorce.
-However, this almost never ends up meeting the needs of the divorcing couple.
+However, this rarely ends up meeting the needs of the divorcing couple.
 By having an attorney on your side, you can ensure that your rights are adequately represented at each stage of the divorce, from the initial filing to property division, child custody, and more.

 If you’re considering a divorce or have already begun the process, contact the Haefner Law Office today for compassionate, zealous legal representation.
 Call now at (314) 200-6101.